ShreyasBhaktharam/XrayGPT-Chest-Radiographs-Summariser/README.md

 ### Value Proposition

 XrayGPT-CloudMed is an AI-powered chest radiograph analysis system designed to assist radiologists by automatically summarizing X-ray findings and providing interactive diagnostic assistance.
 The current workflow in radiology involves manual interpretation and report writing, which is **time-consuming, prone to variability, and susceptible to human error**.
-Our system uses **XrayGPT**, a vision-language model fine-tuned for medical imaging, to generate **structured summaries and answer queries in real-time**, improving diagnostic consistency and reducing workload.
+Our system uses **XrayGPT**, a vision-language model fine-tuned for medical imaging, to generate structured summaries and answer queries in real-time, improving diagnostic consistency and reducing workload.

+Misclassifying sensitive data is an ethics concern and there is a possibilty that our system will make mistakes.
+To mitigate this risk and inform the radiologists, we will attach a confidence score along with the output to give an idea about the quality of the prediction and use their discretion to make an informed decision.

 **Business Metric:** Reduction in **radiologist review time** and improved **diagnostic accuracy**.